Henry Cecil, 1st Marquess of Exeter: Family

 Henry Cecil married, firstly, Emma Vernon, daughter of Thomas Vernon, of Hanbury Hall, in 1776.
 Emma was an heiress, and was able to add the considerable income from the Vernon estates in Worcestershire (her father had died in 1771) and elsewhere to her husband's own allowance, but despite having a large income the couple seem to have got into debt.
 They had one son born in 1777 who died aged two months, but no further children.

 In the early years of his marriage Cecil devoted his energies to modernising and improving his residence at Hanbury Hall and the estates.
 An enclosure act for Hanbury was passed in 1781, and exchanges of land were made to consolidate the holdings so that they could be made into more economic farms with better rents.

-In 1785 a new curate for Hanbury church, Rev. William Sneyd, was appointed, and soon afterwards Cecil's wife Emma started an affair with him.
+In 1785 a new curate for Hanbury church, the Rev. William Sneyd, was appointed, and soon afterwards Cecil's wife Emma started an affair with him.
 She eventually confessed what was happening to her husband in May 1789, pleading to be allowed to live with her lover, but Cecil resisted this.
 After much emotional turmoil, he agreed to his wife having one last meeting with Sneyd in Birmingham, and during that meeting the couple eloped together, forcing Cecil to return to Hanbury alone.